 PLANT BREEDERS’ RIGHTS (also known as Plant Variety Rights): These rights can be obtained instead of, or in addition to, patent protection.
 Plant Breeders’ Rights confer an exclusive right to sell, produce and reproduce, import and export propagating material of a new plant variety.

-INDUSTRIAL DESIGNS (also known as utility or design patents): Industrial designs protect novel and non-functional, esthetic aspects of products or their packaging.
+INDUSTRIAL DESIGNS (also known as design patents): Industrial designs protect novel and non-functional, esthetic aspects of products or their packaging.
 Industrial designs can protect the shaping of products, such as a novel shape of foods or other edible products, novel packaging, or ancillary products for adult and medical use of cannabis such as delivery devices.

 TRADEMARKS: Between January 2016 and January 2018, the number of annual filings to protect cannabis has quadrupled.
 The Cannabis Act restricts certain types of marks.
 For example, prohibited under the Act are marks for cannabis products that consist of a person, character or animal, whether or fictional or real, and marks that appeal to minors.
 Our trademark specialists can provide opinions on the availability of marks on an increasingly crowded Register and can advise of potential issues before filing.